+The term “Technical Debt” was coined by Ward Cunningham (one of the authors of Agile Manifesto).
+He found financial debt to be the perfect analogy to what is widely known as Tech debt.
 As software evolves, so does its complexity.
 Updating existing code versus implementing new features is often a tradeoff and there are many battles to be fought when it comes to spending time on the former.
-This blog looks deeper into why it is so.
+The Technical Debt concept is an effective way to communicate about the need for refactoring and improvement tasks related to the source code and its architecture.
+This blog looks deeper into understanding this.

 What is Technical Debt?